ryoohta0601/shift-app/README.md

 # shift-app
- This tool allows you to centrally manage your registered shifts. https://shift-app-246.herokuapp.com/
+ This tool allows you to centrally manage your registered shifts.<br>
+ https://shift-app-246.herokuapp.com/
  <br>